Wow11One/url_parser/Readme.md

 **Technical aspects of parsing:**

 A domain name is required for a URL address.
-A label is a part of a domain name, separated by a dot (".").
-Each label can be up to 63 characters long.
+A label is a part of a domain name, separated by a dot (".")..
 For simplicity, domain names and subdomains are parsed into a general vector as string values.
 </dd>

 <dt>